kschuler/guide/guidelines/running-subjects.md

-# Running experiments
+# Running subjects

-## Kids in the lab
-When bringing kids to the lab

-## Kids at school or camp
-## Adults in the lab
+- Running kids
+- Running adults
+- Running on mechanical turk
+- Running patients

+## Running kids

+1. Building rapport
+2. Giving instructions
+3. Giving praise and feedback

+## Running adults

-## Adults on mechanical turk
+## Running on mechanical turk
-I run all adults on mechanical turk myself.
-Instructions for how I do that are coming soon...

 ## Patients
 For my studies, we do not run patients ourselves.
 Mackenzie Fama runs patients for us because she is qualified to do so.